cymourad/diy-ventilator/mech/README.md

 * TODO add special instructions to print (material, orientation, printer settings )
 * TODO add a picture of it printed

-### Oxygen Nozzle
+### HEPA Filter
-* This part connects to the Oxyen regulator to lower the pressure to match the pressure of the airflow.
+* this parts makes the air pass through a HEPA filter to disinfect it
 * TODO add special instructions to print (material, orientation, printer settings )
 * TODO add a picture of it printed